Frugal and creative ways to come up with quick cash.

-You can also post ads on community notice boards like I did, or take out a small advert in your local paper.
+You can also post ads on community notice boards as I did, or take out a small advert in your local paper.

 And the last tip: there’s no reason why you can’t do more than one side hustle.

 Finding some spare cash is easier than you think, especially if you have a house full of stuff you can sell online.
-With just a little bit of effort, you can come up with some cash quickly, pay off your debts or reach your savings goals that little bit sooner.
+With just a little bit of effort, you can come up with some cash quickly and avoid predatory payday loans.